 As the ferry approached "The Rock" I was out the front of the boat taking snaps when a huge wave crashed against the boat and completely soaked me, much to the amusement of the other people on the boat.
 It wasn't just me that got soaked however - my camera also felt the full force of the water and was struggling to work.
-Although somewhat ironic, having your camera stop working just before you're about
+Although somewhat ironic, having your camera stop working just before you're about to visit an iconic

 Inside The Cellhouse

 Rows of cells inside the main section of the cellhouse.

 tourist attraction is not ideal.
 Thankfully my camera was still able to take pictures provided I could leave it switched on the entire time.

 Coming ashore, I raced up to the cellhouse to get to the front of the queue for the audio tour.
 I figured I had about an hour to do the 45-minute tour before catching the ferry back to San Francisco, and a cab back to the hotel for my 3pm shuttle to the airport.

 By all accounts the audio tour was good and it did not disappoint.
 As well as telling you what you were looking at, it also told you the stories and significant events that occurred at each different part of the main cellhouse, often voiced by the former inmates themselves.
 You really got a good idea of what life was like in the prison and of some of the personalities that were incarcerated here over the years.